Epsilon Theorems in Intermediate Logics: Introduction

-This means that very few intermediate logics satisfy the first \eps-theorem.
-For instance, they are not provable in intuitionistic logic, any logic complete for Kripke frames with branching worlds, or in infinite-valued G\"odel-Dummett logic.
-The only intermediate logics in which $\Bm m$ are provable are the finite-valued G\"odel logics (Section~\ref{sec:negative}).
+No $B_m$ is provable in intuitionistic logic, any logic complete for Kripke frames with branching worlds, or in infinite-valued G\"odel-Dummett logic.
+Consequently, the extended first \eps-theorem does not hold for these logics.

-Provability of $\Bm m$ is also a sufficient condition: We show that the first \eps-theorem holds whenever the underlying logic proves at least one~$\Bm m$.
-The proof follows the idea of Hilbert's proof, but does not make use of excluded middle.
-In order to establish the result, we provide a more fine-grained analysis of the proof of the first \eps-theorem.
-We introduce the notion of an elimination set, that is, a set of terms which can replace an \eps-term in a proof and render the corresponding critical formulas redundant using only the resources of the underlying propositional logic.
+Provability of $\Bm m$ is also a sufficient condition: We show that the extended first \eps-theorem holds whenever the underlying logic proves at least one~$\Bm m$.
+The argument follows the idea of Hilbert's proof, but does not make use of excluded middle.
+In order to establish the result, we provide a more fine-grained analysis of the proof of the extended first \eps-theorem.
+We first introduce the notion of an elimination set in Section~\ref{sec:elim-sets}: a set of terms which can replace an \eps-term in a proof and render the corresponding critical formulas redundant, using only the resources of the underlying propositional logic.
+This is the part of Hilbert's proof that uses excluded middle.
+We isolate here how excluded middle is used.
+In Section~\ref{sec:positive}, we show that logics that prove some $\Bm m$ also have elimination sets.

-We first discuss elimination sets for classical logic and excluded middle (Section~\ref{sec:elim-sets}), and then for finite-valued G\"odel logic and the propositional principles $\Bm m$ (Section~\ref{sec:positive}).
-If such elimination sets exist, the procedure given by Hilbert and Bernays can be used for a proof of the first \eps-theorem.
-By putting emphasis on elimination sets we can also show that in logics in which the first \eps-theorem does not hold in general, it may still hold for formulas of a special form.
-This allows us to show that the first \et-theorem holds for negated formulas in Jankov's logic of weak excluded middle and in infinite-valued G\"odel logic.
-The weak first \eps-theorem, where the formula proved contains no \et-terms, also holds for infinite-valued G\"odel logic (Section~\ref{sec:hb-elim}).
+If such elimination sets exist, the procedure given by Hilbert and Bernays can be used for a proof of the extended first \eps-theorem (Section~\ref{sec:hb-elim}).
+This establishes the second half of the characterization, that the extended first \et-theorem holds in logics that prove $\Bm m$, i.e., the finite-valued G\"odel logics (Theorem~\ref{thm:et-Gm}).
+By putting emphasis on elimination sets, we can also show that in logics in which the extended first \eps-theorem does not hold in general, it may still hold for formulas of a special form.
+This allows us to show that the extended first \et-theorem holds for negated formulas in Jankov's logic of weak excluded middle (Theorem~\ref{et-neg-KC}).
+We also show that the first \et-theorem (for theorems not containing \et-terms) holds for infinite-valued G\"odel-Dummett logic (Theorem~\ref{thm:weak-eps-LC}).

-The first \et-theorem is closely related to Herbrand's theorem.
+The extended first \et-theorem is closely related to Herbrand's theorem.
 We discuss this connection, as well as the second \et-theorem, in Section~\ref{sec:herbrand}.
+We show that the second \et-theorem holds for any intermediate predicate logic that proves all quantifier shifts and has the extended first \et-theorem (Proposition~\ref{prop:second}), e.g., $\ql{\LC_m} + \CD$, first-order finite-valued G\"odel logic.